gitzhen0/Prometheus_on_Kubernetes/README.md

 ---
 ### Alertmanager Features
 #### Alerts Definition
-* see `prometheus/prometheus-configmap.yaml`
+* See `prometheus/prometheus-configmap.yaml`
 #### Trigger Alerts
 * Use this command to trigger alerts
-	* can be used at whichever node
+	* Can be used in whichever node
 ```sh
 stress-ng --vm 2 --vm-bytes 2G --timeout 600s --metrics-brief
 ```